 Footshop Case Study: 2.5x Faster Loading Speed after a Year and a Half of Collaboration

-Footshop, in collaboration with PageSpeed.cz, significantly accelerated its websites over several months, enhancing the user experience.
+During our collaboration with Footshop, PageSpeed.ONE significantly accelerated their websites over several months, enhancing the user experience.

-Curious about how we proceeded and what we achieved together?
+Curious about our approach and the results we achieved together?

-Footshop is an e-commerce platform for sneakers and streetwear, operating not only in our country but also in Slovakia, Hungary, Romania, and other Central and Eastern European countries.
-It focuses on premium and limited products, building a strong community of fans.
+Footshop is an e-commerce platform for sneakers and streetwear, operating not only in the Czech Republic but also in Slovakia, Hungary, Romania, and other Central and Eastern European countries.
+They focus on premium and limited products, building a strong community of fans.

-First, we wanted to identify which metrics were most important to the client.
-Our analysis revealed that TTFB (Time to First Byte), CLS (Cumulative Layout Shift), and LCP (Largest Contentful Paint) from the Core Web Vitals set were key metrics.
+First, we identified the key metrics that mattered most to the client.
+Our analysis revealed that TTFB (Time to First Byte), CLS (Cumulative Layout Shift), and LCP (Largest Contentful Paint) from the Core Web Vitals set were the priorities.

 Optimizing Target Metrics

-With well-set analytics and quality data, we began optimizing.
-Since late 2023, we have gradually focused on individual speed metrics based on their priority:
+With analytics set up and quality data in hand, we began optimizing.
+Since late 2023, we have focused on individual speed metrics based on their priority:

-- Backend response speed (TTFB) and loading speed (LCP) – The Footshop development team focused on server tuning, while we assisted with frontend performance, such as optimizing the transition from client-side rendering cached by Service Workers to server-side rendering.
+- Backend response time (TTFB) and loading speed (LCP) – Footshop's development team focused on server tuning, while we assisted with frontend performance, optimizing the transition from client-side rendering cached by Service Workers to server-side rendering.

 - Improving interaction response times (INP) – In March 2024, Google introduced the INP metric.
-The interaction response speed was not ideal, and we began working on the SpeedSprint analysis, resulting in several specific adjustments.
+The interaction response time was not ideal, prompting us to analyze SpeedSprint, resulting in several specific adjustments.

-- Tuning unwanted layout shifts (CLS) – The next phase of work at the end of 2024 involved fine-tuning the rendering of certain components and reducing the CLS metric values.
+- Tuning unwanted layout shifts (CLS) – The next phase of work at the end of 2024 involved refining the rendering of certain components and reducing CLS metric values.

 You can see one example of optimization in the image.

-Optimizing INP by fine-tuning the performance of variant selection on the product detail page.
+INP optimization through performance tuning of variant selection on the product detail page.

-We are pleased with the achieved metric changes and, most importantly, the user experience improvements.
+We are pleased with the changes in metrics and, most importantly, the user experience.

-After about a year and a half of ongoing collaboration, the following metric improvements were achieved:
+After about a year and a half of ongoing collaboration, we achieved the following metric improvements:

 - Footshop.cz now has 2.5x better loading speed (LCP) on mobile devices.